 You get the drift.

 Here, it helps to soften your response with kindness, even as you take pains to point out how your response will strengthen another.
-Do make the effort to let the other know that you’re refusing not because you’re an insensitive jerk, but because:
+Do make an effort to let the other know that you’re refusing not because you’re an insensitive jerk but because:

 - You’re committed to another’s learning.
 You’ve more than done your bit, and it’s time for the other to catch up while you move on.